 There are many reasons why page speed improvements make for a better customer experience.
 It results in more page views, curtails bounce rate, and improves your conversion rate.

-Some other prominent benefits of Shopify website speed optimization includes:
+Some other prominent benefits of Shopify website speed optimization include:

 Improves User Experience

-Loading time is one of the critical factors to website abandonment.
+Loading time is one of the critical factors in website abandonment.
 Having a fast website helps build trust and positively contributes to the user experience.